rdziadosz/connectors/flink/end-to-end-tests/README.md

 # Flink Delta Connector end-to-end tests

-## Implementation plan
-In order to make code review easier, the implementation of end-to-end tests should be divided into multiple pull requests.
-We plan to do it in the following steps (some of them can be done in parallel):

-PR-01: Project skeleton.
-- Shows how the project structure looks like.
-- Add sbt modules (tests + fatjar).
-- Add a smoke test (does not schedule any flink job actually).
-- Add terraform skeleton (almost empty).
-- Add run-end-to-end-tests.sh script.

-PR-02-A: Terraform.
-- Add terraform creating all necessary infrastructure in AWS.

-PR-02-B: Flink REST Client.
-- Java implementation of a client for job scheduling.

-PR-03-A: Add bounded reader test scenarios.
-- Add corresponding Flink job.
-- Implement job scenarios.
-Create multiple pull requests if there are lots of test scenarios.

-PR-03-B: Add bounded writer test scenarios.
-- Add corresponding Flink job.
-- Implement job scenarios.
-Create multiple pull requests if there are lots of test scenarios.

-PR-04-A: Add unbounded reader test scenarios.
-- Add corresponding Flink job.
-- Implement job scenarios.
-Create multiple pull requests if there are lots of test scenarios.

-PR-04-B: Add unbounded writer test scenarios.
-- Add corresponding Flink job.
-- Implement job scenarios.
-Create multiple pull requests if there are lots of test scenarios.

-PR-05: Enable to run tests in parallel.

 ## Design

 Connector end-to-end tests are executed on AWS infrastructure in order to identify potential bugs automatically at the